minetest-mods/smartfs/api.md

 * state:close() - closes the form (does not work yet, due to no MT api support).
 * state:load( filepath ) - Loads elements from a file.
 * state:save( filepath ) - Saves elements to a file.
+* state:onInput( function(self,fields,playername)) - specify a function to run after data and/or events received
 * state:button( x,y,w,h,name,text [, exit_on_click] ) - create a new button at x,y with name and caption (text)
  * ^ optional: exit_on_click - set to true to exit the form when the button is clicked. ( Also see button.setClose() )
 * state:toggle( x,y,w,h,name,list ) - create a new toggle button at x,y with name and possible list of values